Picture my end of a conversation at a party:

 05 of 09

 The largest outdoor laundry, Dhobi Ghat, can be found in Mumbai, India.
 Dhobis (washer men) and their families start their business early in the morning.
-The laundries are row upon row of concrete wash pens each with its own flogging stone.
-The clothes are dipped in lathery water, then hammered on the flogging stones and then dried on clotheslines.
+The laundries are row upon row of concrete wash pens each with a flogging stone.
+The clothes are dipped in lathery water, hammered on the flogging stones, and then dried on clotheslines.
 The next day, the clothes are neatly pressed and delivered to the respective owners.

 06 of 09